akeneo/pim-api-docs/content/apps/how-to-retrieve-pim-structure.md

 # How to retrieve PIM structure

-Retrieve the PIM Structure through a Channel resource.
-This is usually the required step before starting reading the PIM catalog data.
+Retrieve the PIM structure through a channel resource.
+This is usually the required step before starting to read the PIM catalog data.

 <table class="tag-container">
     <tr>